 At the core of our curriculum is a structured programme of Literacy and Numeracy (following guidance from the Primary Framework for Literacy and Numeracy).
 We have a structured approach to teaching phonics through the Letters and Sounds Scheme of the Primary Framework.
 Home-school books in Upper Foundation Stage which develop into reading records/ homework diaries help give parents / carers opportunities to communicate with school and so aid childrens learning.
 We value reading highly and children take home a book every evening throughout the school.
 We have a range of schemes including Oxford Reading Tree and Storyworlds (Heinemann).
+For more details you can always contact us, or follow this link about more Key Information.

 The community, both local and global, is important to us and we have strong links with the Church and local schools and have run projects with European and African schools.